Israel court halts gov’t firing of attorney general investigating Netanyahu

 Bar, who stepped down from his role when his term ended in June, had been conducting a probe into alleged ties between the prime minister’s close aides and Qatar, a case known in the Israeli press as “Qatargate”.

-The former Shin Bet head had also refused to sign off on a security request aimed at relieving Netanyahu from testifying at his ongoing corruption trial in which he faces charges of bribery, fraud and breach of public trust.
+The former Shin Bet head had also refused to sign off on a security request aimed at relieving Netanyahu from testifying at his ongoing corruption trial.

+Serious charges of bribery, fraud and breach of public trust — including for allegedly taking lavish gifts from businessmen in return for political favours and striking policy and regulatory deals for more favourable news coverage — mean he could be facing up to 10 years in prison.

+Netanyahu has been accused of dragging out and even exacerbating the Gaza war to stay in power and avoid the trial, which began in 2020.